Does the $\ell_1$-norm Learn a Sparse Graph under Laplacian Constrained Graphical Models?: Experimental Results

 Figure~\ref{fig:sparsity-alpha} shows that the proposed NGL-SCAD and NGL-MCP always outperform both GLE-ADMM and the baseline projected gradient descent in terms of sparsity, relative error, and F-score under different samples size ratios.

-Figure~\ref{fig:sparsity-lambda-modular} presents the results of learning modular graphs by GLE-ADMM \citep{zhao2019optimization}, projected gradient descent with $\ell_1$-norm, and the proposed NGL-SCAD and NGL-MCP.
-Similar to the phenomenon in learning Barabasi-Albert graphs, it is observed that a larger regularization parameter $\lambda$ for GLE-ADMM and projected gradient descent with $\ell_1$-norm will lead to a worse performance in terms of sparsity, relative error, and F-score.
+Figure~\ref{fig:sparsity-lambda-modular} presents the results of learning modular graphs by GLE-ADMM, projected gradient descent with $\ell_1$-norm, and the proposed NGL-SCAD and NGL-MCP.
+It is observed that a larger regularization parameter $\lambda$ for GLE-ADMM and projected gradient descent with $\ell_1$-norm will lead to a worse performance in terms of sparsity, relative error, and F-score.
 On the contrary, NGL-SCAD and NGL-MCP enhance the sparsity and improve the relative error and F-score as $\lambda$ increases.

 Figure~\ref{fig:sparsity-alpha-modular} shows that the proposed method always leads to a better performance in learning modular graphs in terms of sparsity, relative error, and F-score, than the compared methods under different sample size ratios.